-- 18. J.H. is a 17-year-old black teenager in isolation at Florida State Prison.
+- 18. Jeremiah Hill. is a 19-year-old black teenager in isolation at Florida State Prison.
 He arrived in Defendants' custody as a 14-year-old on July 6, 2016.
 Since that time, Defendants have cycled him in and out of isolation in response to behaviors related to his immaturity and difficulty adapting to prison at such a young age.
-In October 2018, at Suwannee Correctional Institution, Defendants removed him from a housing unit with other teenage boys to serve 90 days in Disciplinary Confinement.
+In October 2018, at Suwannee Correctional Institution, Defendants removed him from a housing unit with other teenage boys to isolate him in Administrative Confinement and then sentenced him to 90 days in Disciplinary Confinement.
 He was 16 years old.
-Defendants transferred him to indefinite isolation at Florida State Prison, an adult prison, where he remains, and is one of only two teenagers there. - 19.
-Since his arrival at Florida State Prison in December 2018,
+Defendants then transferred him to indefinite isolation at Florida State Prison, an adult prison. - 19.
+Since his arrival at Florida State Prison in December 2018, management counseling through the cell door and no mental health services.

-Defendants have kept J.H. separated from all other incarcerated people and rarely let him out of his cell.
-In the last five months, they have taken him to the exercise cages once and dayroom twice, each time completely alone.
-They take him out to the shower cell, alone, only two or three times a week for no more than ten minutes each time.
-They provide him with minimal anger management counseling through the cell door and no mental health services.
 Most of the time, he has nothing to do in his cell.
-Despite recently changing his status from Close Management II to

-Close Management III, Defendants still subject J.H. to the same severe restrictions on his out-of-cell time, in-cell activities, and contact with other people.
+When Defendants changed his status from Close Management II to Close Management III, they still subjected him to the same severe restrictions on his out-of-cell time, in-cell activities, and contact with other people.

+Defendants separated J.H. from all other incarcerated people and rarely let him out of his cell.
+In the five months before this lawsuit was filed, Defendants had taken him to the exercise cages once and dayroom twice, each time completely alone.

+They took him out to the shower cell, alone, only two or three times a week for no more than ten minutes each time.
+They provided him with minimal anger

 - 20. J.H. would like to continue his education, but this is nearly impossible in isolation.
 A teacher infrequently speaks to J.H. through his cell door and gives him worksheets to complete.
 During these brief interactions, the teacher provides no individualized instruction and the worksheets do not help him meet G.E.D. requirements. - 21.
-As a result of the severe deprivations of exercise, mental stimulation, and normal social contact over the last several months, J.H. has no release for his adolescent energy and his mental health is beginning to deteriorate.
+As a result of the severe deprivations of exercise, mental stimulation, and normal social contact in isolation, J.H. has no release for his adolescent energy and his mental health deteriorates.
 He often thinks about death, and cycles through feelings of agitation, frustration, depression, and extreme restlessness. - 22.
+J.H. is currently in a Transitional Care Unit, an inpatient mental health unit, at Santa Rosa Correctional Institution Annex.
+He believes Defendants placed him there because he received a low score on an IQ test.
+But, he is still technically assigned to Close Management II and could return to Close Management upon discharge.

-J.H. has repeatedly notified Defendants of the risk of harm he suffers from isolation, including through the grievance process.
-He has exhausted available administrative remedies.
-He appears in this action through his mother and natural guardian, Valentine Robinson.
+23. J.H. has repeatedly notified Defendants of the risk of harm he suffers from isolation, including through the grievance process.
+He has exhausted all available administrative remedies.